War of 17–92: Casselberry v. Fern Park

 1970 Map of South Seminole County

 Longtime Fern Park residents received visits at their homes from Casselberry brass.
 They were greeted by threats veiled as suggestions that they might want to switch their affiliation if they wanted uninterrupted civic services.
-Gradually the pressure worked, especially with newer residents.
+Gradually, the pressure worked, especially with newer residents.

 Not content with the voluntary option of the dual office, the Casselberry faithful began to lobby the postal service to merge two offices — and rename the combined facility “Casselberry,” of course.
 Political favors were called in, and in May 1958, the newspaper announced that in 30 days, the Fern Park post office would be no more.